GENTLE REMINDERS ABOUT MINIMALISM AND THE MINIMALIST LIFESTYLE

 Or, are they sapping your energy, causing you anxiety or frustration?

-A minimalist lifestyle is about a life of intention.
+A gentle reminder about minimalism is that it is a life of intention.
 Asking why before you say yes, gently reminding yourself to create breathing room in your calendar, your heart, your mind.

 And, asking yourself why before you: